kyrylo0605/wordpress/wp-content/plugins/widget-google-reviews/readme.txt

 == Description ==

-`To get more features we have <a href="https://richplugins.com/google-reviews-pro-wordpress-plugin">Business version</a> of plugin`
+`To get more features we have <a href="https://richplugins.com/google-reviews-pro-wordpress-plugin">Business version</a> of the plugin`

 This plugin display Google Business Reviews on your websites in sidebar widget.
 A unique feature of the plugin is that it saves reviews in WordPress database and have no depend on any services like Google to show reviews in the widget.